 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 Annually, the Horicon Marsh Bird Club, with volunteers, participates in the Great Backyard Bird Count and also the Christmas Bird Count.
+The Horicon Marsh Bird Club also has regularly scheulded field trips where they study the local bird population.
 In addition, Horicon is a subscribed member of the Bluebird Restoration Association of Wisconsin (BRAW) vowing to supply and maintain bluebird nesting sites.
 In 2013, they monitored 16 nest boxes and reported that 35 Eastern Bluebird chicks had fledged.

 D. Document that current municipal planning seeks to provide additional bird habitat.

 Twenty-two Eastern Bluebird houses have been constructed and are in the process of being placed in suitable locations around the City of Horicon.
 An additional 16 houses are located on the Rock River Hills Golf Course.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The Horicon Chamber of Commerce has placed a link on the Chamber website to the Department of Natural Resources webpage on Invasive Species where visitors can learn about invasive species and how to take action.
 Visitors on the Horicon Chamber of Commerce website are also encouraged to download the Invasive Plant Field Guide provided by the Wisconsin Department of Natural Resources.